Kevin Walters

-Kevin David Walters (born 20 October 1967) is an Australian former professional rugby league player and coach, as well as a pundit (2017–2018, 2025) for Fox League.
+Kevin David Walters (born 20 October 1967) is an Australian professional rugby league coach who is the head coach of both the Australia national rugby league team and St Helens, as well as a pundit (2017–2018, 2025–2026) for Fox League and a former professional rugby league footballer.

 As a first-grade player for the Canberra Raiders and the Brisbane Broncos clubs, Walters was positioned at or in squads that cumulatively won six premiership titles.
 He played a few games for the Warrington Wolves in the British Super League, and the Ipswich Jets in the Brisbane Rugby League Premiership.
 Mostly in the 1990s, Walters represented Australia and Queensland.